How to Knit Lace (Plus 4 Types of Lace Patterns)

 Knitting Lace for Beginners

 Ever envy a beautiful lace blanket or scarf?
 Lace gives finished knitted products a beautiful drape, which is the way the fabric lays and hangs.
+This makes it a popular item to sell at craft shows.
 Lace can be a tricky concept to grasp at first when looking at a pattern or trying to understand the process from a finished product.
 But once you learn the basics and master the tension knitting lace becomes easy and you will want to work the motif into all your projects.

 A lace pattern can make your knitting look complex and delicate with just a couple basic stitches.
 This is done by adding stitches in the middle of a row and strategically creating holes.
 In the rows that you create these stitches you will also be knitting others together so the overall stitch count remains the same.